What to do in Granada in 2 days

 Lunch in a tapas bar

-In Spain, usually you pay for what you order, but there are certain regions like Andalusia, where they give for free a tapa when you order your drink or a bigger plate.
+In Spain, usually you pay for what you order, but there are certain regions like Andalusia, where they give you a tapa for free when you order your drink or a bigger plate.
 Granada is famous for this.
 The tapa can be a small toast, patatas bravas (Spanish-style potatoes), or croquettes, but it can also be a portion of an elaborate plate, like paella or lentils.

 On our trip, we went to some bars and restaurants in zona Catedral (in green) and Acera del Darro (in red) and we were happy with the options.

 After lunch, a good option is to visit two of the most famous districts of Granada: Albaizyn and Sacromonte.
-Albaizyn is a much bigger neighborhood than Sacromonte, but both are a good option if you visit Granada in 2 days.
+Albaizyn is a much bigger neighborhood than Sacromonte, but both are a good option if you are wondering what to do Granada in 2 days.

 Another must-stop in this area is the lookout called Mirador de San Nicolás.
 The views of the Alhambra from here are breathtaking and you can buy a drink nearby while listening to people playing the guitar.
 I can’t imagine a more chill plan!